 “[Napoleon] took care to keep Fouché near him; not that his confidence in the latter was so great — on the contrary, but the extent and power of the revolutionary secrets of which the minister had made himself master rendered his services indispensable.
 His presence in power rallied to the First Consul the revolutionary interests which had been alarmed at the dangers with which the Republic was threatened.”

-Fouché’s dismissal did not mean that his involvement in intrigues stopped.
+His dismissal did not mean that his involvement in intrigues stopped.
 In fact, he supposedly continued to obtain more information than his replacement.
-When a conspiracy to overthrow Napoleon’s military regime, known as the Pichegru Conspiracy (also called the Cadoudal Affair), occurred, Fouché attempted to ingratiate himself once again with Napoleon.
+When a conspiracy to overthrow Napoleon’s military regime (known as the Pichegru Conspiracy and also called the Cadoudal Affair), happened, Fouché attempted to ingratiate himself once again with the First Consul.
 One way that he achieved this was through the arrest of the Duc d’Enghien.
 In 1804, after the First French Empire was declared, Napoleon realized he was still vulnerable and had Fouché reinstated in the reconstituted Ministry of Police and then later in Internal Affairs.
 Because Fouché’s police agents were omnipresent it inspired fear and that supposedly resulted in an absence of conspiracies after 1804.

 As Minister of Police, Fouché’s reputation as a consummate policeman expanded, but despite that, his achievements appear to have been somewhat dubious.
 There are many examples, but one is the “Conspiracy of Daggers” where an agent provocateur (a person who induces others to break the law so that they can be convicted) infiltrated the group and worked in conjunction with the perpetrators to arrange the plot.
 There was also a kidnapped senator who was freed by Fouché in a fake but dramatic rescue staged to enhance Fouché’s reputation and make him look like a hero.
 Lastly, he received most of the credit for solving the Christmas eve Plot of the Rue Saint-Nicaise, but it was actually solved by the prefecture of police not Fouché.